MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-pipeline.md

 ## Provide the index schema

-Open or create a Jupyter notebook (.ipynb) in Visual Studio code to contain the scripts that comprise the pipeline.
+Open or create a Jupyter notebook (`.ipynb`) in Visual Studio Code to contain the scripts that comprise the pipeline.
 Initial steps install packages and collect variables for the connections.
-After you complete the set up steps, you're ready to begin with the components of the indexing pipeline.
+After you complete the setup steps, you're ready to begin with the components of the indexing pipeline.

 Let's start with the index schema from the [previous tutorial](tutorial-rag-build-solution-index-schema.md).
 It's organized around vectorized and nonvectorized chunks.
 It includes a `locations` field that stores AI-generated content created by the skillset.